ansible-content-lab/gcp_terraform_deployment/README.md

 ```bash
 terraform destroy
 ```
 Confirm to destroy infrastructure or pass in the `-auto-approve` parameter.

+*Note*: If terraform destroy gets stuck on deleting the network connection, you can manually delete the network connection in the GCP console then run `terraform destroy` again

 ## Linting Terraform